ScienceLiveHub/template4sciencelive/README.md

 As a first step, we are exploring how to create new nanopublication templates.

+## Step-1: creation of nanopublication templates ("manual" approach)

+Below we create different nanopublication templates from "scratch".
+In a second step, we will want to have a more modular approach.

-## Template with spatio-temporal coverage
+### Template with spatio-temporal coverage

 ```
 Python scripts to help generating nanopublication templates for the Science Live Project.